- General Resources

 Utility Assistance and Internet Access

-Your utility services (electric, natural gas, water, cable and local phone services) CANNOT be shut off during the COVID-19 public health emergency (which currently goes until December 31, 2020) and for 15 days afterward.
+Your utility services (electric, natural gas, water, cable and local phone services) CANNOT be shut off during the COVID-19 public health emergency (which the DC Council has allowed the Mayor to extend until July 25, 2021) and for 15 days afterward.
 Your cable and telephone service can be downgraded to the most basic level.

 For help paying your utilities, go to www.dc.gov/page/utilities-shutdown or call your utility provider to ask for payment relief.